Gastroparesis is a condition that reduces the ability of the stomach to empty its contents. It does not involve a blockage (obstruction).

 - Systemic sclerosis

-- Use of medication that blocks certain nerve signals (anticholinergic medication)
+- Use of medicine that blocks certain nerve signals (anticholinergic medicine)

 - Abdominal distention